FFMS/ffms2/doc/ffms2-api.md

 FFMS_AudioSource *FFMS_CreateAudioSource(const char *SourceFile, int Track, FFMS_Index *Index, int DelayMode,
     FFMS_ErrorInfo *ErrorInfo);
 ```
-Does exactly the same thing as `FFMS_CreateVideoSource`, but for audio tracks.
+Does exactly the same thing as [FFMS_CreateVideoSource][CreateVideoSource], but for audio tracks.
 Except for DelayMode, arguments and return values are identical.

 #### Arguments